ssouporg/denv/README.md

 Commands:

-    envs          list the environment definitions
+    envs          list the environments
-    env		  show the definition of a specific environment add		  add a new environment definition
+    create        add a new environment
+    rm  	  remove an environment
-    apps	  list the applications
+    apps          list the registered applications
+    addapp        register a new application
-    app		  show the definition of a specific application run  	  run an application in a specific environment ps            list the running applications for one or all environments start	  start an environment
+    app           show the definition of a specific application run  	  run an application in a specific environment ps            list the running applications for one or more environments start	  start an environment
     stop	  stop an environment
-    rm  	  remove an environment
     clone	  clone an environement

 ## defs